• head_banner_01

 This article describes the evolution of the OCPP protocol, upgrading from version 1.5 to 2.0.1, highlighting the improvements in security, smart charging, feature extensions, and code simplification in version 2.0.1, as well as its key role in electric vehicle charging.

-I. Introduction of OCPP Protocol
+I.Introduction of OCPP Protocol

 The full name of OCPP is Open Charge Point Protocol, which is a free and open protocol developed by OCA (Open Charge Alliance), an organization based in Netherlands.
 The Open Charge Point Protocol (OCPP) is a unified communication scheme between a CS and any Charging Station Management System (CSMS).
-This protocol architecture supports the interconnection of any charging service provider’s centralized management system with all charging stations, and is primarily designed to address the communication difficulties that arise in private charging networks.OCPP supports the management of communication between charging stations and the centralized management system of each provider.
-OCPP supports communication between charging stations and the central management system of each provider.
-It changes the closed nature of private charging networks, which has caused problems for a large number of EV owners and real estate managers, and has led to a widespread call for an open model across the industry.
+This protocol architecture supports the interconnection of any charging service provider’s centralized management system with all charging stations, and is primarily designed to address the communication difficulties that arise in vendor-locked proprietary charging networks.OCPP supports the management of communication between charging stations and the centralized management system of each provider.It changes the closed nature of vendor-locked proprietary charging networks.
+(The official specification for OCPP 2.0.1 can be accessed via the Open Charge Alliance (OCA) website for reference.), which has caused problems for a large number of EV owners and real estate managers, and has led to a widespread call for an open model across the industry.

-Benefits of the OCPP protocol
+•Benefits of the OCPP protocol

-Open & free to use
+•Open & free to use

-Prevents lock-in to a single provider (charging platform)
+•Prevents lock-in to a single provider (charging platform)

-Reduces integration time/effort and IT issues
+•Reduces integration time/effort and IT issues

 1、History of OCPP